osrf/gazebo_tutorials/gazebojs_camera_topics/tutorial.md

 ## Project setup

-Also, because the code tries to connect to the running simulation server, launch Gazebo in a separate terminal (if it is not already running) and verify that the simulation is running (and Sim Time is increasing):
+Also, because the code tries to connect to the running simulation server, launch Gazebo-classic in a separate terminal (if it is not already running) and verify that the simulation is running (and Sim Time is increasing):

     gazebo